DoNOF/DoNOF-Documentation/docs/input.rst

 ..........
 ITZITER             Number of Iterations for constant scaling
                       = 10     (DEFAULT)

 ..........
-GCTHEOREM           The Gershgorin Circle Theorem is used to
-                               bound the spectrum of matrix Fki
-                      = F      (DEFAULT)

-..........
-GCTSCALING          GCTHEOREM + SCALING to bound matrix Fki
-                               GCTHEOREM is used firstly up to IT=20 then SCALING is used with NZEROS=3
-                      = F      (DEFAULT)

-..........
 DIIS                Direct Inversion in the Iterative
                                Subspace in the orbital optimization if
                                DUMEL < THDIIS every NDIIS loops